NCBI-Hackathons/Virus_Detection_SRA/README.md

 `$command`;
 ```

++ Resulting output file is SRR073726.fa.cutadapt.fa.contigs

+*Module 6: Build manager to crawl through set of SRRs

++ the set of SRRs are either manually given by user or the result of SRA search criteria given by user
-*Module 6: Feeding contigs back into a local database*
++ feed contigs back into a local database

-*Module 7: Feeding contigs back into a shared database*

-+ CWL-based management console keeps track of what has been searched and contributed
++ keeps track of what has been searched and contributed

+*Module 7: CWL-based management console*

++ Graphical user interface

 ## Sample Results